coolmanmagilan/Presidential_Speech_Analysis/README.md

 -------------------------------Instructions---------------------------------------------------------------------

 Notebook_Part1: Create a scrape bot to collect and organize Audio files from Miller Files.
-We then combine this data
+We then combine these files
            with the Approval Rates data from Roper Center.

 Notebook_Part2: Create a machine learning algorithm to extract emotions from the audio data.